CASE STUDY

 • To identify credible causes such as manual/equipment/instrument failures that are likely to cause hazards.

-• In addition to these issues, HAZOP occasionally identifies items that could improve unit operation and efficiency of the process.
+• In addition to these issues, HAZOP occasionally identifies items that could improve unit operation and the efficiency of the process.

 As a first step, each facility (Hazarigon & Duliajan) has been separated into 4 nodes based on the Operation.
 And HAZOP study has been done for each node separately.
 The credible causes and consequences were identified for each parameter deviation.
 Then the available safeguards have been identified to mitigate the cause and consequences for each deviation.